 Art Education (K-12), Art History, Studio Art, Art Therapy, Biology, Business, Chemistry, Communication Arts, Economics, Education (K-12), English, Environmental Studies, Forensic Studies, French, History, Informatics, Interdisciplinary Studies, International Studies, Latin American and Caribbean Studies, Legal Studies, Liberal Arts Core Program, Mathematics, Modern and Classical Languages, Nursing, Philosophy, Political Science, Pre-Health Professions, Pre-Law, Pre-Medicine, Psychology, Religious Studies, Social Work, Sociology, Spanish and Sports Marketing.

 First Catholic college for women in New York State

-President’s Higher Education Community Service Honor Roll -- Fourth Consecutive Year
+President’s Higher Education Community Service Honor Roll -- Fifth Consecutive Year

 Chartered by the Regents of the State of New York